 - The cell level and the spatial relationship between cells is more important than the line item.
 In this case, use the analytical table or grid table.
 Examples include spreadsheet analyses and waterfall charts.
 Note that neither the analytical table nor the grid table are fully responsive.
 Both are only available for desktops and tablets, so you will need to take an adaptive approach by offering an additional UI for smartphones.

 - You are working on more than 1,000 rows.
-In this case, the analytical table and the grid table are easier to handle and provide better performance.
-In contrast to the responsive table, the architecture of the analytical table and of the grid table is optimized for handling large numbers of items.
+Try using the analytical table or grid table instead; they are easier to handle, perform better, and are optimized for handling large numbers of items.
 Note that neither the analytical table nor the grid table are fully responsive.
 Both are only available for desktops and tablets, so you will need to take an adaptive approach by offering an additional UI for smartphones.

 - Comparing items is a major use case.
-In this case, the analytical table or grid table might or might not be more appropriate.
-Each cell contains only one data point.
-In contrast, the responsive table has more flexibility in terms of line items, including the ability to add more data points per cell and also the pop-in function.
+In this case, the analytical table or grid table might be more appropriate because each cell contains only one data point.
+By contrast, the responsive table offers greater flexibility within line items, including the ability to add more data points per cell and the pop-in function.
 Both make comparisons more difficult.
 Note that neither the analytical table nor the grid table are fully responsive.
 Both are only available for desktops and tablets, so you will need to take an adaptive approach by offering an additional UI for smartphones.

 - You need an overview of a large amount of data.
 In this case, use a chart.

 - You just need it for layout reasons.
 In this case, use a layout container such as a horizontal layout or a vertical layout instead.